sebastianVis/react-dashboard/README.md

   - Added technicias workload component
   - New endpoint for technicias workload
   - Fixed visibility issues

 - **af8f2a5** feat:
   - Added new endpoint for assigned tickets
   - Added new "asignacion" page in order to display assigned tickets.
   - Commented components.

+- **46d87c5** feat:
+  - Added new endpoint for roles.
+  - New technicians roles component.